This article originally appeared on Kleinspiration.com on May 15, 2017.

-“Nowadays it’s expected that one can request a wi-fi password when visiting a local coffee shop.
-Throughout the day we use our devices more than we may realize for a number of productivity tasks and entertainment outlets.
-Whether we are using the calculator, entering an address into our GPS, snapping a photo, replying to an email, surfing the web, listening to music, browsing social media, or texting a friend, we are plugged in to our devices and connecting to our world.
+Nowadays, it’s expected that one can request a wi-fi password when visiting a local coffee shop.
+Throughout the day, we use our devices more than we may realise for a number of productivity tasks and entertainment outlets.
+Whether we are entering an address into our GPS, snapping a photo, replying to an email, surfing the web, listening to music, browsing social media, or texting a friend, we are plugged in to our devices and connecting to our world.
 Our students are the same.

-I love being in a conversation with a group of students and a question is posed with a short silence to follow.
+When I’m in a conversation with a group of students, I love when a question is posed followed by a short silence.
 Without being taken away from the discussion, someone usually chimes in with an answer after quickly pulling it up from their device.
 Not skipping a beat, the conversation typically continues into a deeper discussion as seamless research and collaboration continues to take place.
 We are a connected world with access to information at our fingertips.
 Technology is transforming the way students feel about learning.
 They now have the ability to seek answers to their questions no longer from one teacher in the room but rather an endless possibility of teachers across the web.

 Students are empowered to use technology to create and publish, collaborate with others, connect and interact with their community, explore their natural curiosity, and demonstrate their learning in innovative ways.